 ...and that's super tough to do when you need the one piece of evidence that only NCDOT holds: that they already knew about the pothole.
 That's the loophole.

-We started working on this problem in the summer of 2019, and we asked our team: How could we close that loophole so that pothole damage claimants like Ms. Schneider can consistently win their cases against NCDOT?
+We started working on this problem in the summer of 2019, when we asked our team: How could we close that loophole so that pothole damage claimants like Ms. Schneider can consistently win their cases against NCDOT?

 As it turns out, it only took three steps.

 Step 1: enter road quality apps to collect pothole data.

 Road quality apps weren't around when Cameron Schneider hit that big pothole in 2005.
 For if they were, then Ms. Schneider might have been able to find her own pothole report data to present at trial.